stephen-njiu/arduino_bluetooth/readme.md

 some description of the readme file

-demonstrating git merge on github
+demonstrating git merge on GitHub
 ..created quicktest branch

+## Hobbyist Mini Project
+### Featuring Bluetooth Module on an Arduino Uno